South Elkington

 - Thorpe Hall, originally built in 1584 by Sir John BOLLE, was once owned by James BIRCH, who mortgaged the hall in 1759.
 The mortgage was purchased by the Rev. William CHAPLIN, who bought the house in 1825.
 It was restored in the 1980s and still stands.

-- There is a good book which details Thorpe Hall: "Lincolnshire County Houses & Their Families", by Terrence R. Leach, 1980.
+- A good book which details Thorpe Hall: "Lincolnshire County Houses & Their Families", by Terrence R. LEACH, 1980.

 - See our Maps page for additional resources.